-TruePenny People (TruePenny), working with the Ohio Environmental Protection Agency, created an environmental permits, license and registration (PL&R) information one-stop wizard.
+TruePenny People (TruePenny), working with the Ohio Environmental Protection Agency, created an environmental permitting, licensing, and registration (PL&R) information one-stop wizard.
 This system dynamically collects information from businesses and individual users who seek to understand their requirements for OEPA compliance.
 The solution aims to reduce call-ins and promote consistency in OEPA customer-facing guidance.
 This wizard helps businesses self-evaluate for compliance as well as suggests a series of steps to take to reach environmental regulation compliance.
 A key feature is the custom roadmap with personalized permit requirements and local contact information that is generated via the interview.

-PERMIT WIZARD PHILOSOPHY
+PERMIT WIZARD DESCRIPTION